 At 3 a.m.
 EST (4 p.m.
 AWST) on Feb.
 28, the center of Ex-Tropical Cyclone Esther was located about 78 miles (125 km) west of Wyndham.
 Esther was moving towards the west at about 9 miles per hour (15 kph).

 Ex-Tropical Cyclone Esther is expected to continue moving in a westerly direction, through the northern Kimberley during Friday, Feb.
 28.

 ABM noted that the Severe Weather Warning is likely to extend further to the west and south later on Saturday, Feb.
 29 as the Esther moves in a general southwesterly direction through the Kimberley.

-Tropical cyclones/hurricanes are the most powerful weather events on Earth.
+Tropical cyclones are the most powerful weather event on Earth.
+NASA researches these storms to determine how they rapidly intensify, develop and behave.
 NASA’s expertise in space and scientific exploration contributes to essential services provided to the American people by other federal agencies, such as hurricane weather forecasting.